 This document includes detailed information about how to develop a plan, implement prevention measures, and more.
 The basics are covered in the first half of the document: Guidance on Preparing Workplaces for COVID-19

-The official training program to address COVID-19 concerns for NC hospitality businesses will be part of the Count on Me NC program.
-These simple training modules will empower guests and businesses to help keep everyone safe and protected.
-Restaurant training is available now, and more training modules are coming soon.
+The official training program to address COVID-19 concerns for NC hospitality businesses is part of the Count on Me NC program.
+These simple, FREE training modules will empower guests and businesses to help keep everyone safe and protected.
+All training modules are online videos, about 30 minutes in length.
 Get certified, get listed, and give your guests confidence by posting the certification.